-Plectrum lute, gittern, fiddle (da gamba), luthier
+Plectrum lute, gittern,

 Jacob began his luthier studies in Ashland, Oregon with Stephen Bacon, who is the curator of the Schumann Collection of historical instruments and Master Luthier at Bellwood Violin.
 In Eugene, Oregon, he worked for Master Luthier Charlie Ogle, and more recently, Jacob spent several months collaborating with Richard Earle in his Basel workshop.
-Alongside his own commissions, Jacob regularly repairs and maintains instruments of the Schola Cantorum Basiliensis.
+He has researched, designed, and built instruments for performers all over the world,

-Ozan is currently teaching (ad interim) “Historische Satzlehre” for Medieval-Renaissance music at the Schola Cantorum Basiliensis.
+He was recently an interim teacher of “Historische Satzlehre” for Medieval-Renaissance music at the Schola Cantorum Basiliensis.

 Ozan has performed with dedicated medieval ensembles in Switzerland, Germany, France, Italy, Spain, Belgium and The Netherlands.
 Bookings include Ensemble Leones, Canto Coronato, Peregrina, and Perlaro.

 Ozan is the founder and director of vocal ensemble Troxalida.

 Félix Verry studied early music in Strasbourg with Stéphanie Pfister (baroque violin), and at the Schola Cantorum in Basel with Leila Schayegh (baroque violin) and Randall Cook (medieval fiddle and Renaissance violin).
 After obtaining a Master in baroque violin in 2015, he continued his studies in Basel with historical improvisation, under the guidance of Dirk Börner and Sven Schwannberger.
 He obtained his second Master there in 2017.